hasonau/pharma-coverage/server/docs/dev-log.md

 ✅ End-to-end workflow validated via Ethereal.
 ✅ Controller integrated with background job system.
 🚀 Fully asynchronous, production-ready notification architecture completed.

+# 🧩 Pre–Day 10 Development Log

+### Step 1 – Add `requiresPharmacistConfirmation` Flag

+---

+### Overview

+Introduced a new boolean field in the **Shift** model to control whether a pharmacist must confirm a pharmacy’s offer before a shift becomes final.
+This addition lays the foundation for supporting both confirmation-required and instant-booking workflows in the system.

+---

+### Completed Tasks

+#### 1.1 – Added Field to Shift Model

+- Added `requiresPharmacistConfirmation` field to the `Shift` schema.
+- Default value set to `true`.
+- Purpose: Define shift behavior mode (confirmation required vs instant booking).

+#### 1.2 – Verified Default Behavior

+- Created a new shift through the API without including the field.
+- Confirmed the flag automatically defaults to `true` and appears in the response.
+- Ensured Redis setup did not interfere with core operations.

+#### 1.3 – Added Validation

+- Updated Joi schema to include `requiresPharmacistConfirmation` as a boolean with default `true`.
+- Keeps input clean and ensures backend consistency with model defaults.

+#### 1.4 – Controller Adjustments

+- Confirmed that `CreateShift` controller already supports the new field automatically via `...rest` spread.
+- Decided that pharmacies **cannot update** this flag after shift creation.
+- Added logic in `UpdateShift` controller to ignore any incoming attempts to modify this field.
+- Final rule: _“This field is immutable after creation.”_

+---

+### Summary of Current Behavior

+- When pharmacy creates a shift, flag defaults to `true` unless explicitly set to `false`.
+- Pharmacists will later see this flag when viewing available shifts for clarity.
+- Any update attempts on this field are silently ignored.
+- Design principle established: the flag defines workflow type and cannot be changed later.

+---

+### Current Progress

+Step 1 completed up to Task 1.4
+Next up → Task 1.5 (Migration for existing shifts).

+### 🧩 Task 1.5 – Migration for Existing Shifts

+---

+#### Overview

+After introducing the new `requiresPharmacistConfirmation` field in the **Shift** model, older documents in the database would not automatically contain this property.
+A migration process ensures that all existing shifts are updated to include the field and align with the new system behavior.

+---

+#### Purpose

+- Maintain consistency across all existing and future shift documents.
+- Prevent logic errors in later steps that depend on this flag.
+- Keep production data backward compatible with the updated model.

+---

+#### Migration Approach

+In production, a one-time migration script or MongoDB command would be executed to find all shifts missing the field and set its value to `true`.
+This operation is **idempotent** — running it multiple times is safe because it o

+### 🧩 Task 1.6 – Expose Flag in GET Endpoints (Continued)

+---

+#### Additional Route Design Decision

+Reviewed the `/api/shifts` route configuration to determine proper access and filtering behavior.

+- The endpoint `GET /api/shifts` serves as the **public listing** of all available shifts.
+- Pharmacies already have a protected route `GET /api/shifts/myShifts` for managing their own postings.
+- Therefore, `GET /api/shifts` remains **unauthenticated** (no `authMiddleware`), allowing pharmacists or guests to browse open shifts.

+#### Enhancement for Data Integrity

+Added a default filter `{ status: "open" }` in the `GetAllShifts` controller to ensure that:

+- Only **active and available** shifts are returned.
+- Cancelled or filled shifts are hidden from the public list.
+- Prevents confusion and preserves expected UX consistency.

+#### Outcome

+The flag `requiresPharmacistConfirmation` now appears correctly in all relevant GET endpoints, and public access is limited to open shifts only.
+Shift visibility and role-based data boundaries are now well-defined and enforced.

+### 🧩 Task 1.7 – Verify Default Behavior of `requiresPharmacistConfirmation`

+---

+#### Overview

+Tested the default value of the new field `requiresPharmacistConfirmation` to confirm that it behaves as expected when omitted during shift creation.

+---

+#### Procedure

+- Created a new shift via the **POST /api/shifts/create** endpoint.
+- The request body **did not include** the `requiresPharmacistConfirmation` field.
+- Observed both the API response and stored document in MongoDB.

+---

+#### Observations

+- The API response included `"requiresPharmacistConfirmation": true`.
+- This confirmed that Mongoose correctly applied the schema default.
+- No explicit logic was required in the controller or validation layers.
+- The system now guarantees consistent default behavior for all future shift creations.

+---

+#### Outcome

+- ✅ Verified that the field automatically defaults to `true` when omitted.
+- ✅ No unintended side effects or missing fields.
+- ✅ Default behavior stable across model, validation, and controller layers.

+---

+**Step 1 – Add `requiresPharmacistConfirmation` Flag**
+All subtasks (1.1–1.7) successfully completed and validated.
+Next stage → **Step 2: Update ApplyToShift logic (handle overlap + smart blocking).**